JakeWharton/jakewharton.com/_posts/2019-07-31-exceptions-and-proxies-and-coroutines-oh-my.md

 }
 ```

 Kotlin does not require declaring checked exceptions.
-With Retrofit using a `Proxy` and performing a network call that may throw an `IOException`, you might expect to be required to declare `@Throws(IOException::class)`.
+With Retrofit using a `Proxy` and performing a network call that may throw an `IOException`, you might expect to be required to declare `@Throws(IOException::class)` though.
 This isn't actually required because the method signature gets rewritten by the Kotlin compiler to accept a `Continuation` parameter where both exceptions and results are forwarded.

 ```java
 // Approximate Java for the compiled bytecode of MyService.kt: